 An exposition on honor, character, manliness, and romance.

 One of my all-time favorite movies is Open Range, starring Kevin Costner and Robert Duvall.
-If you want a movie that shows what real men used to be like, if you want a clean movie that never glorifies something that is sinful, if you want a movie that deals well with the importance of duty and honor — watch Open Range.
+Full disclosure: this is a long movie, and, for the most part, a fairly slow movie.
+But if you want a movie that shows what real men used to be like, if you want a clean movie that never glorifies something that is sinful, if you want a movie that deals well with the importance of duty and honor — watch Open Range.
 I’m telling you, this is a top-quality movie.

 Open Range takes place in the late 1800s, when free grazing cattle was going out of style and ranchers were taking over the West and pushing the free grazers further west.
 The two protagonists of the story, Charlie and Boss, are free-grazers (along with two others, a man and a boy) who happen on a town where they stop for supplies.